There it is. Smugly sitting on aisle three.

 The promises of automated technologies — from robotic assistants to self-driving cars — to improve our safety and quality of life are seemingly boundless.
 But these rose-colored fantasies of tomorrow are not guaranteed.

 To make these visions a reality, automated systems must be mindfully introduced to the people they support.
+That means using the appropriate language to describe both their abilities and their limitations.

 Unfortunately, like the greenwashing of the sustainability movement, the capabilities of automation are commonly inflated, often by those interested in short-term profits.